-On October 14, 2021, the Company issued performance-based stock options to two consultants to purchase an aggregate of 1,334 shares of Common Stock with an exercise price of \$363.00 per share, of which 333 vest upon completion of each of the Phase II clinical trials of AL001 for a BD indication, AL001 for a PTSD indication, AL001 for an MDD indication and ALZN002 for an Alzheimer's indication.
+On October 14, 2021, the Company issued performance-based stock options to two consultants to purchase an aggregate of 48 shares of Common Stock with an exercise price of \$3,267.00 per share, of which 37 vest upon completion of each of the Phase II clinical trials of AL001 for a BD indication, AL001 for a PTSD indication, AL001 for an MDD indication and ALZN002 for an Alzheimer's indication.

 On January 19, 2023, the Board modified the performance criteria for these awards.
-The revised grant will vest 25% if the Company (a) completes and announces topline data from a Phase II clinical trial of AL001 and ALZN002, as applicable, that would support a new drug application for the drug candidate and the indication listed below, and (b) obtained a "Study May Proceed" letter from the U.S. Food and Drug Administration ("FDA") for the additional Investigational New Drug ("IND") on/or before December 31, 2023, as follows: (i) AL001 - BD; (ii) AL001- MDD; (iii) AL001 - PTSD; and (iv) ALZN002 - Alzheimer's.
+The revised grant will vest 25% if the Company (a) completes and announces topline data from a Phase II clinical trial of AL001 and ALZN002, as applicable, that would support a new drug application for the drug candidate and the indication listed below, and (b) obtained a "Study May Proceed" letter from the U.S. Food and Drug Administration ("FDA") for the additional Investigational New Drug ("IND") on/or before December 31, 2023, as follows: (i) AL001 - BD; (ii) AL001 - PTSD; and (iv) ALZN002 - Alzheimer's.

 During the year ended April 30, 2024, the Company filed INDs for BD, MDD and PTSD and received a "Study May Proceed" letter for BD in October 2023, MDD in November 2023 and PTSD in December 2023.
 As a result, 75% of the performance grant vested and the Company recognized stock-based compensation related to the vesting.
-As of April 30, 2024, the Company believed that the achievement of the remaining requisite performance condition was not probable and, as a result, no compensation cost has been recognized for these awards related to ALZN002 - Alzheimer's.
+The remaining requisite performance condition was not met on or before December 31, 2024 and, as a result, the remaining unvested stock options were cancelled and no compensation cost has been recognized for these awards related to ALZN002 - Alzheimer's.